Claire Brocklebank

 BSB Independent Decision-making Body (IDB)

-Claire appears regularly at the Crown Court prosecuting and defending trials involving robbery, aggravated burglary, drugs, GBH, affray and violent disorder, offensive weapons and road traffic offences.
+Claire appears regularly at the Crown Court prosecuting and defending trials involving robbery, aggravated burglary, drugs, GBH, violent disorder, offensive weapons, fraud and road traffic offences.

 Claire takes a thorough and forward-thinking approach to cases, seeking to identify and resolve issues as early as possible.
 She prides herself on her thorough legal research and submissions.
 She is confident and personable.

 Claire was called to the Bar in 2014.
-Prior to pupillage she worked as a County Court Advocate, representing parties in personal injury and contractual matters including infant settlements, disposal hearings and small claims.
 Claire completed pupillage in 2016 having been under the supervision of Adam Lodge.

 Claire invites instructions in the field of criminal law for both prosecution and defence.